 The Cummeragunja ‘Walk Off’ is then retold from multiple points of view – that of adults, men and children.
 Arrival at the Flat and the rivers resources – including springs with pure water were narrated.
 Living on the river, the floods and having to move up to Daish’s Paddock when the waters entered the houses – usually happening overnight – were told.
 The social life, concerts and choirs have both oral history and photo history.
 Pastor Doug Nicholls is there, along with the opening of the Aboriginal Church in Mooroopna.

 Participation in sports is covered – especially Australian Rules Football, along with school events and school photographs.
 Intercommunity relations were covered as families frequently visited each other and the gradual move off the Flat into homes in Mooroopna and Shepparton and the ten model homes in Rumbablara are noted.
 There are reflections on the native title struggle and the process of story-telling.
 Illustrated with many important photographs of Yorta-Yorta elders and their story, this book, RiverConnect: An Aboriginal Oral History, The Cultural Landscape of the ‘Flat’ is an important rendering of the personal stories of the Cummergunga Walk Off, living on the Flat, and the slow, steady integration of the Yorta Yorta peoples into the communities of Mooroopna and Shepparton.
 A worthy project funded by the Sir Andrew and Lady Fairley Foundation and the City of Greater Shepparton.

-RiverConnect: An Aboriginal Oral History, is available at the Goulburn Valley Regional Library
+RiverConnect: An Aboriginal Oral History, authored by Dr Lois Peeler AM, is available at the Goulburn Valley Regional Library